HarryBrisson/columbo/README.md

 `bash initialize.sh`

-This particular version requires an aws-api to store data in a `columbo-scanner-data` bucket.
+This particular version requires aws credentials to store data in a `columbo-scanner-data` bucket.

 `python3`